tbrockman/opentelemetry-browser-extension/README.md

 ## Browser compatibility

 This extension relies on the use of `chrome.scripting.executeScript({ ... , world: 'MAIN' })`.
-Luckily, this seems to be supported in every browser except Firefox, where the functionality is currently availabe in the lastest nightly build (128).
+Luckily, this seems to be supported in every browser except Firefox, where the functionality is currently availabe in nightly builds (>= 128).

 ## Developing